realaisles/BerlinSalaryTrends/README.md

 - Analysis: a basic analysis will also be published in a form of an article at handpickedberlin.com

 The survey results are licensed under [Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-For usage and more info, see chapter _License & Using Survey Data chapter.
+For usage and more info, see chapter [License & Using Survey Data](#license--using-survey-data).

 ## Who designed the survey?